Code-Institute-Submissions/First-milestone-project-45/TESTING.md

 If the ‘Email Address’ field has been partly filled in with half the email address and you click the ‘Submit’ Button then another message comes up ’Please enter a part following ‘@‘, ‘___@‘ is incomplete’.

-**Bug**: The form goes to the top of the page and the form clears when the ‘Full Name’ and ‘Email Address’ fields are filled, even without the ‘Message’ field being filled.
+- **Bug**: The form goes to the top of the page and the form clears when the ‘Full Name’ and ‘Email Address’ fields are filled, even without the ‘Message’ field being filled.

+- **Bug**: When the form is filled correctly and the 'Submit' button is clicked the form goes to the top of the page and the form clears.

 When you click the ‘Submit’ button it goes a darker green and stays that colour until you click on another part of the screen.